 This course will be of interest to any student who wants to learn more about the Earth as well as to those contemplating a major in Geography or Environmental Studies.
 The lecture meets twice per week for 1hr and 15 minutes.
-Approximately 45 minutes of this period will be used for a live lecture, delivered via Zoom.
-The second 30 minute portion of the class meeting will be used for completing in class questions.
-The final portion of the class will be used for a question and answer session.
-The 45 minute live lecture will be recorded and available for review.
+Approximately 60 minutes of this period will be used for a live lecture, delivered via Zoom.
+The last 15 minute portion of the class meeting will be used for questions and in-class assignments.
+The lecture portion of the course will be recorded and available for students who have an excused absence from lecture.

 This course will cover the geophysical properties of the Earth, plate tectonics, earthquakes, volcanism, metamorphism, crustal deformation, geologic time, geological resources and natural and anthropogenic global change.

 Under the Hunter Core Requirements this course satisfies D, Scientific World.

 This course also fulfills the Stage 2 group E of the General Education Requirement (GER).
-Combined with PGEOG14100, Weather and Climate laboratory or GEOL 10100, Geology Laboratory, this course satisfies the core requirements for the "new" geography major.
+Combined with PGEOG13000, Weather and Climate laboratory or GEOL 10100, Geology Laboratory, this course satisfies the core requirements for the "new" geography major.
 For Psychology majors, the course, combined with GEOL 10100, satisfies one of the laboratory science requirements

-The main goals for this course are to:

-- (1) Teach key foundational concepts about the Earth and the methodology of science. - (2) Introduce you to a fascinating subject area that might influence your academic and career path. - (3) Create a learning community that is engaged in the study of Geology.
+The main goals for this course are to: (1) Teach key foundational concepts about the Earth and the methodology of science.
+(2) Introduce you to a fascinating subject area that might influence your academic and career path.
+(3) Create a learning community that is engaged in the study of Geology